 Will we need to submit local indicators reports this year?

 The state accountability requirements have not been waived.
 Local educational agencies are required to measure progress in the local indicators, report these results as part of a non-consent item at a regularly scheduled public meeting of the local governing board/body in conjunction with the adoption of the LCAP, and report results to the public through the Dashboard.
 Any change to this requirement will need action by the California State Legislature.
-For additional information about the 2021–22 local indicator process please refer the California School Dashboard Local Indicator Process for 2021–22 webinar posted on the Tuesdays @ 2 Web page or contact LCFF@cde.ca.gov.
+For additional information about the 2021–22 local indicator process please refer the California School Dashboard Local Indicator Process for 2021–22 (PDF) webinar posted on the Tuesdays @ 2 Web page or contact LCFF@cde.ca.gov.

 2020 Dashboard FAQs